-The attention of policy makers, market participants, and many of their interlocutors in the academy has focused, naturally enough, on the details of particular policy initiatives of the moment without much regard for the wider sum of the regulatory parts.
+The attention of policymakers, market participants, and many of their interlocutors in academia has focused, naturally enough, on the details of particular policy initiatives of the moment without much regard for the greater sum of the regulatory parts.
 Yet individual policies take shape and come to be implemented within particular regulatory architectures.
-The predominant architecture deployed by the FSB--the NG architecture-may have been chosen largely by default, and perhaps without sufficient critical analysis or empirical study.
-The summary of the history of the NG approach in Part III suggests that this lack of reflection is perhaps
+The predominant architecture deployed by the FSB-the NG architecture-may have been chosen largely by default, and perhaps without sufficient critical analysis or empirical study.
+The summary of the history of the NG approach in Section III suggests that this lack of reflection is perhaps due to the influence of Europeans and Americans on G20 reforms after the crisis of 2008 and culminating in the relaunch of the FSB.
+In Europe and the United States, NG techniques have generated considerable excitement in academic and policy circles from the late 1990s up to the present.